How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 Learn more See NordVPN Pricing See Surfshark Pricing See CyberGhost Pricing

-Sometimes, you'll be asked to verify your location through your device's GPS location, which is different from your IP address.
+Sometimes, you'll be asked to verify your location using your device's GPS, which differs from your IP address.
 Most VPNs won't be able to help you here.

-The good news is Surfshark actually has a GPS spoofing tool built right into it, called GPS override.
-While this is currently only available on Android phones, it's a great tool that will make it much easier to convince YouTube TV you are where you say you are.
+The good news is Surfshark actually has a GPS spoofing tool built right into it, called GPS Override.
+While this is currently only available on Android phones, it's a great tool that will make it much easier to convince YouTube TV that you are where you say you are.

 Spoof Your Android's GPS Location With Surfshark